colinstillwell/ddev-site-devkit/README.md

 * [ ] `devkit-run-script` should always expect a mode, instead of defaulting to host.
 * [ ] Create a `devkit` command for handing errors and logging, adjusting `echo` as needed.
 * [ ] Create a `devkit` command for comparing `.env` file variables, to see if anything is missing.
+* [ ] When ready to share with the DDEV community, [make the add-on official](https://docs.ddev.com/en/stable/users/extend/creating-add-ons/#making-it-official).

 ## Credits